oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

      type: LoadBalancer
    ```

-   Create the admin load balancer service using the following command.
+   Create the load balancer service using the following command.

    ```bash
    kubectl apply -f ~/azure/weblogic-on-aks/admin-lb.yaml
    ```

-   You should see the following output.
+   You should see the following output:

    ```text
    service/domain1-admin-server-external-lb created
    ```

-   Use the configuration file in `~/azure/weblogic-on-aks/cluster-lb.yaml` to create a load balancer for the managed servers.
+   Use the configuration file in `~/azure/weblogic-on-aks/cluster-lb.yaml` to create a load balancer service for the managed servers.
 The following content is an example of `cluster-lb.yaml`, with default domain uid `domain1`, cluster name `cluster-1`, and default managed server port `8001`.

    ```yaml
    apiVersion: v1